 The link identified will access a School Parent Compact for those who are currently participating in the Title 1 Program defining the responsibilities expected from the School Personnel, the Parent and the Child.

 Please access the compact by clicking on the link, read it as a family so you can discuss it and agree to commit to the responsibilities.
 The parent and the student must sign the printed compact and return Ms Havick by the end of October.
 If you are unable to print the document you can find copies at the front desk.

 We strive to improve reading for every child!
 Readers become Leaders!

 Download Compact – Title 1 Parent School Compact Agreement

 Therapy Dog Reading Program – Release And Waiver

 Title 1 is… a service offered through federal allocated funds for schools classified as low income for the purpose of assisting students school-wide to demonstrate proficiency related to the state’s academic standards.

 What academic areas are covered?
 The federal funds can support supplemental educational services primarily in Reading/Language Arts and Mathematics.
-DMA prioritized Reading/Language Arts as the critical focus area.
+MVM prioritized Reading/Language Arts as the critical focus area.